phpLiteAdmin/pla/README.txt

 	3. Upload phpliteadmin.css from the theme's directory alongside phpliteadmin.php.

 	4. Your theme will automatically override the default.

-REQUIREMENTS:

-	- a server with PHP >= 5.1.0 installed

-	- at least one PHP SQLite library extension installed and enabled: PDO, SQLite3, or SQLiteDatabase

 GETTING HELP:

 	The project's wiki provides information on how to do certain things and is located at http://code.google.com/p/phpliteadmin/w/list.
 In addition, the project's discussion group is located at http://groups.google.com/group/phpliteadmin.

 REPORTING ERRORS AND BUGS: